adct-the-experimenter/Door-To-Life/docs/tech-random-generation-explanation.md

 # How Random Generation Works

 Let's first explain how it works on the surface in main.cpp and then dive into the ocean of details.
+For a graphical observation of how a non-graphical labyrinth is made, hit right arrow twice to move outside of bounds of button selection, then hit enter.
+In the debug mode for random generation, hit keys g,v,b,n.

 ## Implementation in main.cpp
     //set dimenstions of grid labyrinth will use for generating map